mandarini/yet-another-meeting-analyzer/README.md

 Yama (Yet Another Meeting Analyzer) is an intelligent meeting analysis tool specifically designed for the Nx team.
 It helps you extract valuable insights from your meeting transcripts and turn them into actionable items.

+> **Note**: This application is restricted to @nrwl.io email addresses only.
+Access is managed through Google Authentication as part of the Nx Google Cloud platform.

 ## Features

+### Meeting Analysis

-- **Meeting Analysis**: Submit meeting transcripts and get AI-powered analysis of key points, action items, and insights
+- Submit meeting transcripts and get AI-powered analysis of:
+  - Key discussion points and decisions
+  - Action items and follow-ups
+  - Technical challenges and pain points
+  - Potential Nx solution opportunities
+  - Meeting sentiment and engagement levels
+  - Participant roles and contributions

+### Company Management

-- **Company Management**: Track and manage company-specific meeting data and insights
+- Track and manage company-specific meeting data and insights
+- View company profile with meeting history
+- Track recurring issues and opportunities
+- Monitor engagement and relationship health

+### Follow-up Tracking

-- **Follow-up Tracking**: Keep track of action items and follow-ups from meetings
+- Automated extraction of action items
+- Due date tracking and reminders
+- Status updates and progress monitoring
+- Assignment management
+- Email notification system

+### Pain Points Analysis

+- Automatic categorization of technical challenges
+- Urgency and impact scoring
-- **Pain Points Analysis**: Identify and track recurring pain points across meetings
+- Trend detection across meetings
+- Related Nx solution mapping
+- Historical tracking and resolution status

+### Opportunity Tracking

-- **Opportunity Tracking**: Discover and monitor potential opportunities from customer interactions
+- Identify potential Nx solution opportunities
+- Track opportunity stages and progress
+- Link opportunities to specific pain points
+- Monitor opportunity value and probability
+- Generate opportunity reports

+### Historical Data

-- **Historical Data**: Access and analyze historical meeting data for better decision-making
+- Access and analyze historical meeting data
+- Track trends and patterns
+- Generate insights reports
+- Export data for further analysis

+## Pages and Navigation

+- **Dashboard**: Overview of recent meetings, pending follow-ups, and key metrics
+- **Submit Transcript**: Form to submit new meeting transcripts for analysis
+- **Analysis Results**: Detailed view of meeting analysis with actionable insights
+- **Historical Data**: Timeline and trends of past meetings and insights
+- **Follow-ups**: Task management and tracking system
+- **Companies**: Company profiles and meeting history
+- **Pain Points**: Tracking and analysis of technical challenges
+- **Opportunities**: Pipeline of potential Nx solution opportunities
+- **Admin Dashboard**: System management and configuration (admin only)

 ## Meeting Types Supported